 (2) General Requirements.
-Landfills subject to this rule must comply with 40 CFR Section 60.751 through 60.759, July 1, 1998 as adopted under OAR 340-238-0060, except as noted in Section 4 of this rule.
+Landfills subject to this rule must comply with 40 CFR Section 60.751 through 60.759, as adopted under OAR 340-238-0060, except as noted in Section 4 of this rule.

 (3) Permitting requirements.
-Landfills subject to this rule must comply with Oregon Title V Operating Permit program requirements (Title V) as specified in OAR 340 divisions 218 and 220 except as noted in (c) of this subsection:
+Landfills subject to this rule must comply with Oregon Title V Operating Permit program requirements (Title V) as specified in OAR 340 divisions 218 and 220 except as noted in (c):

 (a) Existing large landfills must submit a complete Oregon Title V Operating Permit application one year after EPA approves the 111(d) State Plan associated with this rule;